francWhite/labmate/README.md

 ## Sidenotes
-labmate was developed during an assignment for the course "Web Programming Lab" at the Lucerne University of Applied Sciences.
+LabMate was developed during an assignment for the course "Web Programming Lab" at the Lucerne University of Applied Sciences.

 # Getting started